oa414/objc-zen-book-cn/README.md

 There are cases where at least 2 objects are interested in receiving the callbacks from a particular delegant and the latter wants to know all of its delegates.
 This approach maps better a distributed system and more generically how complex flows of information usually go in wide software.

-Multiple delegation can be achieved in many ways and the reader is dare to find a proper personal implementation.
+Multiple delegation can be achieved in many ways and the reader is dared to find a proper personal implementation.
 A very neat implementation of multiple delegation using the forward mechanism is given by Luca Bernardi in his [LBDelegateMatrioska](https://github.com/lukabernardi/LBDelegateMatrioska).

 A basic implementation is given here to unfold the concept.
 Even if in Cocoa there are ways to store weak references in a data structure to avoid retain cycles, here we use a class to hold a weak reference to the delegate object as single delegation does.